NuriYuri/static-ruby-experiment/README.md

 - [x] Make a good enough static binary to be able to run a `PSDK` game
 - [x] Figure out how to get rid of external Ruby scripts
 - [x] Remove all sort of OS write interactions from Ruby (aside socket)
-- [ ] Make it possible to load signed code
+- [x] Make it possible to load signed code
 - [ ] Remove the ability to load/eval ruby script
-- [ ] Make utility binaries to help in build process/debug process